geoffsdesk/project_repo/README.md

 ```
 *Note: Ensure your CSV file follows standard OHLCV format.*

-## 3. Running Backtests
+## 3. Running Backtests (Python Engine)

-Use `main.py` to run backtests.
-The system defaults to the 80% Rule strategy.
+Use `main.py` to run backtests with our custom vector engine.

 **Run the 80% Rule Strategy:**
 ```bash